SAP Articles

 Limitations:

-- Learning curve is steep, especially for first-time ERP buyers
+- Steep learning curve, especially for first-time ERP buyers

-Typical Cost Range Pricing is rarely public.
-Estimates suggest base cloud subscriptions may start at ~$3,000–$6,000/month, with full implementations easily reaching $250K–$1M+ depending on scope, integrations, and industry.
-It’s a serious investment — and usually a long-term one.
+Typical Cost Range Pricing is not often public.
+Estimates suggest that base cloud subscriptions may start at around $3,000 to $6,000 per month.
+Full implementations can reach $250,000 to over $1 million depending on scope, integrations, and industry.
+It is a serious investment and typically a long-term one.

 8. Sage X3